 Patricia StapletonPolicy Manager

 Patricia initially joined the Traveller Movement as Partnerships Manager in September 2017.
-Since then, Patricia has become the Policy Manager since April 2019.
-Patricia also oversees TM’s Education and Advocacy project.
+Patricia has become the Policy Manager since April 2019, and also oversees TM’s Education and Advocacy project.
 Before joining TM Patricia worked for a migrant rights NGO in Ireland and then for a variety of NGOs in the UK.
-Patricia has completed a PhD in Applied Social Studies where she examined the long term outcomes for victims of human trafficking in Ireland.
+Patricia completed a PhD in Applied Social Studies where she examined the long term outcomes for victims of human trafficking in Ireland.
 Patricia is passionate about promoting the human rights of marginalised groups in society.
 In her spare time she enjoys going to the cinema, meeting friends and exploring London.

 Chelsea McDonaghEducation Policy and Campaigns officer

 Chelsea joined the Traveller Movement in 2019 as the Education Policy and Campaigns officer.
 Chelsea is an Irish Traveller from London.
-She has a First Class degree in Physical and Sport Education from St Mary’s University Twickenham and is currently studying for a Master’s in Education at King’s College London.
+She has a First Class degree in Physical and Sport Education from St Mary’s University Twickenham and a Master’s degree in Education from King’s College London.
 Chelsea has considerable experience working with disengaged young people, through the mediums of sport and education.
 She is currently working on the publication of research which explores Gypsy and Traveller experiences of Higher Education.
 Areas of interest include education, GRT in Higher Education, NEET/Alternative Education Provision and LGBT Travellers.

 Jenni BerlinPartnerships and Community Development Manager

 Tina is the Women’s Worker within the Traveller Movement.
 She first joined the team in 2008 as a volunteer, before joining the staff team in 2010.
 Since then she has been involved in the development of a number of projects.
 Tina helps in the delivery of training to frontline workers across local authorities.
 She is an expert by experience is domestic abuse.
 She starred in Traveller Movement film 'Never Going To Beat You' about domestic abuse.
 Tina also sits on a local independent advisory group with the Metropolitan police in her local borough, and recently joined the parents’ advisory panel at the Family Rights Group.

 Criminal Justice Policy and Campaigns Officer